zupis/HomeAssistant-EGD-Distribuce24/README.md

 Integration for Home Assistant that loads electricity consumption and (optional) production data from the API of the [Distribuce24](https://www.distribuce24.cz/) service, operated by EG.D, a.s.
 This integration uses the [OpenAPI EG.D](https://data.distribuce24.cz/openapi/egd/namerena-data/latest/).

+**This integration requires the [Spook custom integration](https://github.com/frenck/spook) to be installed and active in your Home Assistant instance, as it relies on services potentially modified or provided by Spook for statistics import.**

 ## Prerequisites

 1.  **Account with EG.D Distribuce24**: You must have an active account on the [portal.distribuce24.cz](https://portal.distribuce24.cz/) portal.
 2.  **Generated API Keys**: You need to generate a `Client ID` and `Client Secret` in the EG.D customer portal (portal.distribuce24.cz).
     * You can find them in the "Správa účtů" (Account Management) section -> "VZDÁLENÝ PŘÍSTUP - OPENAPI" (REMOTE ACCESS - OPENAPI) tab -> "VYGENEROVAT CLIENT_ID A CLIENT_SECRET" (GENERATE CLIENT_ID AND CLIENT_SECRET) button.
-    * These keys are used to obtain an access token, which is valid until midnight of the day it was generated.
-The integration automatically renews the token.
+    * These keys are used to obtain an access token.
+According to the official API documentation, the access token is valid until midnight of the day it was generated, and the integration handles its automatic renewal.
-3.  **Spook Custom Integration**: This integration relies on the `recorder.import_statistics` service, which might be enhanced or modified by the [Spook custom integration](https://github.com/frenck/spook).
-It is recommended to have Spook installed and updated to ensure compatibility, especially if you encounter issues with statistics import.
+3.  **Spook Custom Integration**: **This integration is strictly dependent on the Spook custom integration.** Spook must be installed and active in your Home Assistant instance.
+This EGD integration uses the `recorder.import_statistics` service, and its behavior or schema might be reliant on Spook's modifications.
+Without Spook, this integration will not function correctly.
+You can install Spook via HACS.

 ## Installation

 ### Recommended Method: HACS (Home Assistant Community Store)

+1. Ensure Spook is installed via HACS.
-1. If you don't have HACS, install it according to the [official guide](https://hacs.xyz/docs/installation/prerequisites).
+2. If you don't have HACS, install it according to the [official guide](https://hacs.xyz/docs/installation/prerequisites).
-2. Open HACS in Home Assistant.
+3. Open HACS in Home Assistant.
-3. Go to the "Integrations" section.
+4. Go to the "Integrations" section.
-4. Click on the three dots in the upper right corner and select "Custom repositories".
+5. Click on the three dots in the upper right corner and select "Custom repositories".
-5. In the "Repository" field, paste the URL of your GitHub repository: `https://github.com/zupis/HomeAssistant-EGD-Distribuce24`
+6. In the "Repository" field, paste the URL of your GitHub repository: `https://github.com/zupis/HomeAssistant-EGD-Distribuce24`
-6. Select "Integration" as the "Category".
+7. Select "Integration" as the "Category".
-7. Click "Add".
+8. Click "Add".
-8. Search for "EGD-Distribuce24" in HACS and click "Install".
+9. Search for "EGD-Distribuce24" in HACS and click "Install".
-9. Follow the instructions and restart Home Assistant.
+10. Follow the instructions and restart Home Assistant.

 ### Manual Installation

+1. Ensure Spook is installed.
-1. Download the latest [release](https://github.com/zupis/HomeAssistant-EGD-Distribuce24/releases) of your integration from GitHub.
+2. Download the latest [release](https://github.com/zupis/HomeAssistant-EGD-Distribuce24/releases) of your integration from GitHub.
-2. Unzip the archive and copy the `egd_distribuce24` folder (containing files like `manifest.json`, `sensor.py`, etc.) into the `custom_components` folder in your Home Assistant configuration directory.
+3. Unzip the archive and copy the `egd_distribuce24` folder (containing files like `manifest.json`, `sensor.py`, etc.) into the `custom_components` folder in your Home Assistant configuration directory.
 If the `custom_components` folder does not exist, create it.
     * The path should look like: `<config_directory>/custom_components/egd_distribuce24/`.
-3. Restart Home Assistant.
+4. Restart Home Assistant.

 ## Configuration

-After installation and restarting Home Assistant, you can add the integration via the UI:
+After installation (including Spook) and restarting Home Assistant, you can add the integration via the UI:

 1. Go to "Settings" -> "Devices & Services".
 2. Click the "+ ADD INTEGRATION" button in the bottom right.